The Xometry app works best with JavaScript enabled!

 Most 3D printed plastic materials take the form of rigid thermoplastics, which limits the potential for prototyping in flexible materials.
 TPU bridges the gap by allowing for a thermosetting polyurethane to be 3D printed.
 As is the case with any elastomeric polymer, 3D printing with TPU has excellent resilience, impact resistance, and general toughness.

 TPU (thermoplastic polyurethane) for Multi Jet Fusion printing is a thermoset polyurethane exclusive to MJF printers.
-TPU plastic 3D printing has excellent flexibility, shock absorption, and elasticity.
+3D-printed TPU plastic has excellent flexibility, shock absorption, and elasticity.
 These properties make this material useful in a range of industries for automotive parts, sports equipment, and medical devices.
 It is also ideal for complex flexible lattice components.

 3D Printed TPU at a Glance